emard/esp32ecp5/README.md

 [ESP32_GENERIC-SPIRAM-20231005-v1.21.0.bin](https://micropython.org/resources/firmware/ESP32_GENERIC-SPIRAM-20231005-v1.21.0.bin)
-v1.14 build is slightly old but widely tested, it can mount and unmount SD card multiple times. v1.21 is now and promising full of fresh features, early tests seem everything works like before.
+v1.14 build is slightly old but widely tested, it can mount and unmount SD card multiple times. v1.21 is new and promising full of fresh features, early tests seem everything works like before.
 On non-SPIRAM devices v1.21 has about 130K bytes free while v1.14 had about bytes 100K free RAM.